smsithlord/funshow/README.md

 # Live Demo
 https://smsithlord.github.io/funshow/

+# VIEWER Compatibility
+Tested Working: Edge & Chrome & Firefox on Windows, Chrome on Android, Safari on iPhone

+# BUILDER Compatibility
+Tested Working: Edge & Chrome on Windows
+Tested NOT Working (drag & drop fails): Firefox on Windows, Brave on Linux

 # ALPHA
 This is an early version of FunShow & may contain unknown bugs or have missing features.
 It is functional for my own purposes, but it will evolve as it is adapted for the needs of others & as my own needs from it evolve.